• Recipes

 • FAQs

-Apple size changes the count, so use these numbers as practical kitchen estimates.
-For baking, canning, or large batches, weigh the apples when accuracy matters.
+Apple size changes the count, so use these numbers as practical kitchen ranges.
+For baking, canning, cider, apple butter, or large batches, weigh the apples when accuracy matters.

 Apple pound conversion chart showing apples by pound cup peck and bushel